 Therefore, it is critical that you know about all the potential issues in the property before the auction starts.
 To do so, get a professional building report done by a reliable property inspector, licensed builder, surveyor, or architect.

 These experts will know what to check for, such as property damage or problems that could pose a safety hazard in the future.

 4. Check More Than Just The House Condition

-Before bidding on a house, we highly recommend you have a look around the neighborhood.
+Before bidding on a house at a home auction, we highly recommend you have a look around the neighborhood.

 Sellers usually conduct an open house where interested purchasers can see the property before the auction.
 However, if you want to make a smart investment, you should not stop there.

 Pass by at various times of the day and check the neighborhood, lifestyle, noise level, lighting, and traffic volume.
 Real estate brokers will always aim to schedule open houses around the brightest and most peaceful hours of the day.
 Therefore, make an appointment to see the house at a different time of day if possible, and you will be surprised to know the difference.

 You must register with the selling agent and receive a bidder’s number before the auction.